ChloeL19/DafnyBench/README.md

 Within `Baselines`, the `experiment.py` script and associated `cmdline` arguments allow researchers to run the following baseline algorithms on DafnyBench out of the box:
 * Strict sampling from `code-phind-llama`
 * Strict sampling from `GPT3.5`
+* Sampling with reflection from `GPT3.5`
 * Strict sampling from `GPT4`
 * Strict sampling from `Claude 3`
 * Verified monte-carlo tree search sampling with `code-phind-llama`, dubbed `VMCTS`

+Each strategy defaults to running for 10 minutes on each benchmark task example.

 ## Getting Started
 Install Dafny locally and the corresponding z3 solver.
 Make sure these are in your PYTHONPATH.